nicolasAmat/nicolasAmat/README.md

 ## Nicolas Amat

-I am currently a postdoctoral researcher at the IMDEA Software Institute, working on new solving techniques for Presburger arithmetic (under the supervision of Pierre Ganty and Alessio Mansutti).
+I am a research scientist at ONERA (The French Aerospace Lab) in Toulouse.
+I am interested in theoretical computer science, with a special interest in the theory and applications of decision procedures for formal verification and robotics.

-I am interested in theoretical computer science, with a special interest in the theory and applications of decision procedures for formal verification.
+Previously I was a postdoctoral researcher at the IMDEA Software Institute, working on new solving techniques for Presburger arithmetic.

 I completed my PhD at LAAS-CNRS, where I worked on new methods for taking advantage of Petri net reductions with an SMT-based model checker.

 Download my [resumé](https://nicolasamat.github.io/media/Amat_CV.pdf) and visit my [homepage](https://nicolasamat.github.io/).